 Walk around lenses are great all-purpose lenses that allow photogprahers to focus on learning about composition and focal length.
 Since it’s essentially three zoom lenses built into one, they are able to learn different types of photography with a single, simple, cheap lens.

 No matter whether your camera is a mirrorless interchangeable lens camera, a full-frame DSLR, or APS-C DSLR, there is a walkabout lens that will suit your needs.

 Walkabout lenses usually have a wide focal-length range.
 They’ll often have between 7x and 14x zoom.
 So, instead of carrying about 4-5 prime and zoom lenses, you have just one versatile lens mounted on your camera no matter what the subject.

 Modern optics allow for pretty decent image quality through the entire range of focal lengths.

-Some of these lenses could be made of plastic materials.
-This makes them quite light and easy to carry.
-On the other hand, this is what makes the lens easy cheap to produce; but less durable than metal bodied lenses.
+Walkabout lenses are not meant to be expensive.
+Most of these lenses would be made of plastic materials.
+One one hand, this makes them quite light and easy to carry.
+On the other hand, this is what makes the lenses easy and cheap to produce, but less durable than metal bodied lenses.

 One hindrance of these lenses is that they have a variable aperture.
 This means that the largest aperture varies – typically from f/3.5 to f/5.6.
 When the lens zoomed out at the widest aperture, it will be at f/3.5.
-But when the photographer Zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches its telephoto end.
-This is expected, but something that professional photographers pay a lot of money to avoid in their zoom lenses.
-It’s ok, for most of us though.
+But when the photographer Zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches the telephoto end.
+This is expected, and is something that professional photographers pay a lot of money to avoid in their zoom lenses.
+For the rest of us, this isn’t a major concern.

 Pros and Cons of using a Walk Around Lens: